 - Elevated Beds.
 The University recommends the use of University-supplied furniture and mattresses and does not endorse the use of student-constructed bunk beds or other elevated beds (lofts) in campus residences.
 In the event of use of such beds, students do so at their own risk.
 Elevated beds must not exceed 5 feet, 6 inches from the floor, must be 3 feet from windows, be at least 18 inches from sprinkler heads, and may not be more than 48 inches wide.
 The University retains the right to order the dismantling, or prohibit the use, of any elevated bed.
 The University does not assume any obligation to inspect or approve elevated beds constructed or installed by students.
 The failure to prohibit the use of any such bed is not to be construed as approval.

 - Air Conditioning, Refrigerators, and Other Appliances.
 No air conditioning or other heating or cooling equipment or apparatus shall be added to or utilized in the housing unit.
-However, students requiring air conditioning for medical reasons may request special permission.
-Such student may submit, in advance of occupancy, a Health Care Provider Form explaining the nature of the disability.
-Permission is subject to confirmation of the medical need by the University’s Office of Disability Services.
-Refrigerators, less than 5 cubic feet, may be used in student rooms.
 Space heaters, lava lamps, halogen lamps, and multi-headed lamps are prohibited and subject to immediate confiscation and disposal.
 The student shall be responsible for paying all costs and making necessary arrangements for the property to be removed from the University’s premises.
-The use of extension cords is prohibited in all University Housing facilities including the South Campus apartments.
+The use of extension cords is prohibited in all University housing facilities including the South Campus apartments.
 The use of a UL- listed grounded power strip with a built-in fuse or circuit breaker is permitted.
 “Daisy chaining” or plugging two or more power strips into one another is prohibited.
 Extension cords will be confiscated and not returned.

 - Storage of Personal Belongings.
 No personal belongings are to be stored in the parking lots or premises surrounding student housing or in any of the common areas of such housing.
-All personal belongings are to be stored in the student’s housing unit or such other place as may be designated by the University from time to time.
-No flammable substances, including and motors, shall be stored or used on the premises.
+All personal belongings are to be stored in the student’s housing unit.
+No flammable substances, including motorcycles and motors, shall be stored or used on the premises.
 Storage of personal belongings in student housing other than during the occupancy term is not permitted.

 - Pets.
-Fish are permitted in tanks, not to exceed one 10 gallon tank per student.
-Other than fish, no pets or animals of any kind are permitted in any student housing or surrounding University property whatsoever under any circumstances, except service animals for persons with physical disabilities may be permitted upon written approval from the Office of Disability Services.
+Fish are permitted in tanks, not to exceed one 10-gallon tank per student.
+Other than fish, no pets or animals of any kind are permitted in any student housing or surrounding University property whatsoever under any circumstances, except service animals for persons with physical disabilities may be permitted upon written approval from the Center for Disability Resources.

 - Smoking.
-Smoking, including the use of e-cigarettes and vapes, is not permitted in any University residence hall or apartment.
+Smoking, including the use of e-cigarettes and vapes, is not permitted in any University apartment.
 The University is a smoke/tobacco free campus.

 - Other Rules and Regulations.
 The living and study conditions at an educational institution are unique and must be adjusted from time to time for the mutual benefit of the University and all of its students.
 Therefore, the University may impose, and the student shall abide by, other and further rules and regulations for the conduct of students occupying student housing at the University.
 Such rules and regulations shall be published and made generally available by the University from time to time.
 They shall be enforceable upon the student upon publication and without further notice.

 - Duty to Pay Housing Charges.
-Each student shall be responsible for paying the housing charges due for the term of occupancy based upon the number of students occupying the housing unit.
+Each student shall be responsible for paying the housing charges due for the term of occupancy.

 - Cooking or Electrical Devices.
 Other than devices furnished by the University, no cooking devices (including, but not limited to, charcoal grills; gas, butane, or propane grills or stoves and their fuel; and other similar devices) shall be permitted or fuel stored in or around the housing unit, on any balcony or porch, or in any other place constituting a fire hazard.
 Electric freezers, washers, clothes dryers, air conditioners, dishwashers, roasting ovens, and other major appliances are also prohibited.
 A microwave oven is permitted if it is the single appliance in use on the circuit and is rated at 1000 watts or less.